Exploring Simple and Transferable Recognition-Aware Image Processing: Abstract

 \section{Abstract}

-Recent progress in image recognition has stimulated the deployment of vision systems (e.g. image search engines) at an unprecedented scale.
+Recent progress in image recognition has stimulated the deployment of vision systems at an unprecedented scale.
 As a result, visual data are now often consumed not only by humans but also by machines.
-Meanwhile, existing image processing methods only optimize for better human perception, whereas the resulting images may not be accurately recognized by machines.
+Existing image processing methods only optimize for better human perception, yet the resulting images may not be accurately recognized by machines.
 This can be undesirable, e.g., the images can be improperly handled by search engines or recommendation systems.
-In this work, we propose simple approaches to improve machine interpretability of processed images: optimizing the recognition loss directly on the image processing network or through an intermediate transforming model, a process which we show can also be done in an unsupervised manner.
-Interestingly, the processing model's ability to enhance the recognition performance can transfer when evaluated on different recognition models, even if they are of different architectures, trained on different object categories or even different recognition tasks.
-This makes the solutions applicable even when we do not have the knowledge about future downstream recognition models, e.g., if we are to upload the processed images to the Internet.
-We conduct comprehensive experiments on three image processing tasks with two downstream recognition tasks, and confirm our method brings substantial accuracy improvement on both the same recognition model and when transferring to a different one, with minimal or no loss in the image processing quality.
+In this work, we examine simple approaches to improve machine recognition of processed images: optimizing the recognition loss directly on the image processing network or through an intermediate input transformation model.
+Interestingly, the processing model's ability to enhance recognition quality can \emph{transfer} when evaluated on models of different architectures, recognized categories, tasks and training datasets.
+This makes the methods applicable even when we do not have the knowledge of future recognition models, e.g., when uploading processed images to the Internet.
+We conduct experiments on multiple image processing tasks paired with ImageNet classification and PASCAL VOC detection as recognition tasks.
+With these simple yet effective methods, substantial accuracy gain can be achieved with strong transferability and minimal image quality loss.
+Through a user study we further show that the accuracy gain can transfer to a black-box cloud model.
+Finally, we try to explain this transferability phenomenon by demonstrating the similarities of different models' decision boundaries.
+Code: \url{https://github.com/liuzhuang13/Transferable_RA}.